openstack/python-novaclient/doc/source/cli/nova.rst

   simultaneously

 ``--force``
-  Force to not verify the scheduler if a host is provided.
+  Force a live-migration by not verifying the provided destination host by the scheduler.
 (Supported by API versions '2.30' -'2.latest')

+  .. warning:: This could result in failures to actually live migrate the
+    servers to the specified host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host without ``--force``.

 ``--strict``
   live Evacuate host with exact hypervisor hostname match